The Isolation Epidemic is Real

 Community is a Dirty Word

-- Strategy 2: Kill Your TV (It is mocking you).
+Strategy 2: Kill Your TV (It’s mocking you

 I am willing to bet that what really draws us to these shows extends beyond the lavish lifestyles, exotic environments or interesting jobs these characters have.
 What makes us want to watch these shows are the close relationships between the characters.
 The TV mocks us because we miss this truth all the time.
 We watch Grey’s Anatomy and think we want to be a doctor.
 All we really want is to live in a big old house with six close friends.